10 Best Grilled Vegetable Dishes

 photo collage of grilled vegetables

 When the weather begins to warm and the smell of charcoal fills up the air in the neighborhood, some plant-based eaters feel like they can’t join in the fun.
 But, that couldn’t be further from the truth.
 There’s no need to miss all those summer barbecues and outdoor gatherings either.
-These are all dishes that you can make and take to those gatherings and join in the sun and fun.
+These dishes like vegetable kabobs and grilled leeks are ones that you can make and take to those gatherings and join in the sun and fun.

 What vegetables are good on the grill?